 Mark Durney, Larry Rothfield and Katharyn Hanson will participate in the panel, "Cultural Heritage and Armed Conflict" at ARCA's third annual International Art Crime Conference on Sunday, July 10, in Amelia.

-Mark Durney, ARCA's Business and Admissions Director at ARCA, has assisted with the ARCA Masters Certificate since 2009.
+Mark Durney, ARCA's Business and Admissions Director at ARCA, has assisted with the ARCA Postgraduate Certificate since 2009.
 He has published a number of articles in the Journal of Art Crime, Journal of Contemporary Criminal Justice, Crime, Law and Social Change, and the American Society of International Law Cultural Heritage and Arts Review.
 In 2010, he was invited to moderate the Museum Security Network, which redistributes news related to cultural property protection, preservation, and security.
 The MSN is recognized as a key heritage resource by UNESCO, the Smithsonian, the Getty, and the Museums Association, among many other organizations.
 Since 2008, he has maintained the site Art Theft Central, which delivers news and insights on the field of art crime.

 "In light of the recent Egyptian crisis that featured mixed reports made by journalists, culture leaders, and archaeologists, among others related to the uncertain status of the country's cultural institutions and sites, it is all the more relevant to discuss the importance of maintaining accurate collection inventories.
 They play a critical role in the aftermath of any theft, natural disaster, or period of civil unrest.
 This paper utilizes quantitative as well as qualitative evidence to underscore the benefits derived from maintaining comprehensive documentation and collection inventories."